On the third day of encirclement, Lieutenant Komarov proposed that he should be sent to break through the German lines.

 “The future of Russian art.”

 “Your thesis?”
-Captain Kuriczamatin said.
-“Peter Vasilich, I know that you were a student before the war, but I think you might have left your thesis behind you.”
+Captain Baranov said.
+“Komarov, I know you were a student before the war, but I think you might have left your thesis behind you.”

 Around five o’clock the Germans opened fire with mortars and machine guns.
 For five minutes they soaked us, and then they shouted up the hill: